awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-object-emrconfiguration.md

 }
 ```

-The following example is a nested configuration used to set the Hadoop environment with the `hadoop-env` classfication:
+The following example is a nested configuration used to set the Hadoop environment with the `hadoop-env` classification:

 ```
 [